Create an Endpoint DLP policy rule to prevent exfiltration of sensitive data over

 DLP Incidents.

-A DLP incident is generated when a user moves a file from the endpoint device
+A DLP incident is generated when a user accesses a peripheral device that is

 Create an Endpoint DLP Data in Motion Policy Rule